 So, if you notice your afternoon energy drop to be out of the ordinary, this could be your body’s way of telling you that a baby could be on board.

 To cope with the constant feeling of tiredness, you just need to make sure that you adjust your schedule to allow yourself to get ample rest.
 Avoid drinking fluids several hours before bedtime to minimise on the number of times you have to get up at night to use the bathroom.
 It also helps that you choose a healthy, balanced diet because your level of nutrition can go a long way in supporting your energy levels.
 Make sure that you get enough calories, protein, and iron.

 Nausea (with or without vomiting)

-Another reason behind this is the presence of human chorionic gonadotropin (hCG) which is produced soon after the fertilized eggs attaches to the uterine lining.
-Women with more hCG in their system experience severe nausea and vomiting (hyperemesis gravidarum), which would require medical intervention.
+Another reason behind this is the presence of a certain pregnancy hormone which is produced soon after the fertilized eggs attach to the uterine lining.
+Women with this hormone in their system experience severe nausea and vomiting (hyperemesis gravidarum), which would require medical intervention.

 Estrogen is also another hormone that increases during early pregnancy which could cause nausea.
 Stress and fatigue brought by the string of changes pregnancy does to the body can also contribute to queasiness.